donfiguerres/COVID-19-Tracker-PH/tracker/index.md

 This serves as a supplementary tracker for the [COVID-19 Tracker](https://www.doh.gov.ph/covid19tracker) maintained by the [Department of Health](https://www.doh.gov.ph/).
 The data set used in this tracker are pulled from DOH's [data drop](https://drive.google.com/drive/folders/1ZPPcVU4M7T-dtRyUceb0pMAd8ickYf8o).

-**Disclaimer: I am not affiliated with the DOH or any government agency.
-This is my own personal project.**

 GitHub Project: [COVID-19-Tracker-PH](https://github.com/donfiguerres/COVID-19-Tracker-PH)